-The CHOP-Penn Transition Program includes adult and pediatric gastroenterologists, hepatologists, a full-time nurse practitioner and other healthcare providers from The Children’s Hospital of Philadelphia (CHOP) and Penn Medicine, part of the University of Pennsylvania Health System.
+The Children's Hospital of Philadelphia (CHOP) Transition Team includes pediatric gastroenterologists, psychologists, social workers, and other healthcare providers.
 Together, we work to ensure a smooth transition from pediatric care to adult care.

 Your clinical team will work closely with you and your family to prepare you for the eventual transition of care years in advance.
 Our goal is to empower each young adult patient to take increasing responsibility for his or her healthcare in a supportive environment.
 We will provide the tools and resources necessary to navigate the transfer of care process successfully.

 The Division of Gastroenterology, Hepatology and Nutrition (GI) is committed to helping our patients make a smooth transition from pediatric to adult health care.
 This process requires collaboration between patients, their parents, and the healthcare team, starting in young adolescence with a goal of transfer of care by age 22.

 We have identified several key areas for our patients to focus on when preparing for a successful transition: